HOME How to Order

 Note 1: Remember that fresh beans will produce more crema (foam), meaning high air content, older beans less crema, .The older the beans, the less crema you will get.
 When you read "2 fl oz or 1.75 fl oz.
 (50ml) at 25 seconds", it refers to fresh beans. so make your adjustment.
 You will produce less liquid in a properly extracted shot from old beans.
 An open bag of fresh beans will lose the ability to produce crema in a very short time, therefore you must adjust accordingly and reduce the extraction by volume, as the beans gets older, (if you want to use old beans).

 Note 2: Bitter harsh astringent taste caused by over extraction.
 Over extraction may caused by: too long extraction (time and water by volume), and/or uneven water passing through the coffee puck, due to cracks or uneven puck distribution or density.
+Secondary cause is a very high water temperature.

 In this Clip you can see how the extraction becomes lighter and lighter, meaning more unwanted taste.